Load data from Microsoft SQL Server

 INSERTSIZE=-1

-Follow the procedure described in Add JDBC Drivers to upload the settings.cfg configuration file and the JDBC driver jar file(s).
+Follow the procedure described in Add JDBC Driver to upload the settings.cfg configuration and JDBC driver files to Exasol.

 For additional information, refer to the JTDS Driver section in this Exasol Knowledge Base article that describes best practices for using IMPORT/EXPORT with SQL Server.